vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+Homework for Monday, April 19:
+ * Watch videos and do CA#1 for 6.1 and 6.6
+ * Complete "Numerical Integration" handout

-Homework for Wednesday, April 15:
+Homework for Thursday, April 16:
  * CA#1 for 7.4 and 7.8

 Homework for Monday, April 12: